sol4ik/audio-steganography/README.md

 * meetings with mentor
 * algorithms reseraches
 * built coding algorithm
-* developed model for codingalgorithm
+* developed model for coding algorithm
 * process on decoding algorithm
-* read all the daasheets for FM4
+* read all the datasheets for FM4
 * researes of examples for sound generation

 **current problems**